SystemsApproach/ops/arch.rst

 system via a well-defined REST API.
 In the other dimension, running beside the hybrid cloud, is the Lifecycle Management system (including Resource Provisioning as Step 0).
-Operators and Developers specify changes the system that is running by checking code (including configuration specs) into a repo.
+Operators and Developers specify changes to the system by checking code (including configuration specs) into a repo, and then periodically trigger an upgrade of the running system.

 .. _fig-2D:
 .. figure:: figures/Slide25.png